 H. MINORITY OR WOMEN BUSINESS ENTERPRISES (MWBEs)

 Although state law no longer establishes participation goals for MWBEs, it does require the STO to report annually to the Governor and the Legislature on the level of participation by MWBEs in contracts for professional bond services awarded (Government Code Section 16855).
-The STO requests businesses disclose this information, on a voluntary basis, by completing Attachment J, MWBE Information.
+The STO requests businesses disclose this information, on a voluntary basis, by completing Attachment M, MWBE Information.
 This information will be used for reporting purposes only and will not be used for the purpose of financial advisor appointments.

 Delivery